Top

 As the tuff was exposed to wind and water, it was eroded and shaped into the unique formations that we see today.
 Wind and rain carved deep valleys and gorges into the landscape, while frost and thaw cycles caused the tuff to crack and break apart into strange shapes and formations.

-Göreme is compact and very walkable but has many narrow streets and alleys and it’s easy to get lost, so pack a map or use Google Maps if possible.
+Göreme is compact and very walkable but has many narrow streets and hidden alleys which makes it easy to get lost, so pack a map or use Google Maps if possible.
 You can also download Google Maps and use them offline.
 Surfaces tend to be uneven and rocky in most parts so it’s important to wear comfortable walking shoes.

 girl sitting on a flowers swing in Cappadocia